chanwoo214/CapstoneProject-Backend/README.md

-# nodejs-express-mongodb
+# node-backend-api-cognito-authentication
-Create an example REST API using Nodejs express  and MongoDB
+> Create an example REST API using Nodejs express  and MongoDB.
+> Autheticate the API using AWS Cognito JWT tokens.